CodewithAyu01/Wonderlust/README.md

-# WanderLust - Travel Listings App
+# WonderLust - Travel Listings App

 A Node.js web application for managing travel listings with user authentication, reviews, and image uploads.